acne

 What Do I Do If My Skin Is Purging?

 If your skin is purging, you should stick with the new routine and or product that initially caused the purge.
-Use the product as much as you are supposed to according to the directions on the bottle.
+Use the product as directed and read the instructions carefully on the bottle or insert.

 What Do I Do If My Skin Is Breaking Out?

-If your skin does not begin to improve after 6-8 weeks of using the new product, it is time to ditch that product immediately.
+1. Stop Using The New Product.
+If your skin does not begin to improve after 8 weeks of using the new product, it is time to ditch that product.
 For one reason or another, that product is just not right for your skin and causing breakouts.

-Once you stop using that product, go back to your previous routine before trying the breakout causing product.
+2. Go back to your previous routine.
+Once you stop using that product, go back to your previous routine for at least a week.
 This will give your skin time to return to normalcy and give you a baseline to start with a new product.

 How Can You Treat Breakouts?